 Adrenal Crisis Care

 Patients in an adrenal crisis (Addisonian crisis) need immediate medical attention.
 Treatments for this type of medical emergency include hydrocortisone injections and an intravenous saline solution.
-Some patients also need antibiotics to treat a bacterial infection if this is the underlying cause of their symptoms.
+Some patients also need antibiotics to address a bacterial infection if this is the underlying cause of their symptoms.

 A patient’s diet can affect their cortisol levels.
 Providers should encourage patients to support adrenal health and balance cortisol levels by consuming a balanced diet rich in vitamins and minerals.

 Patients should maintain a healthy body weight by eating various fruits, vegetables, whole grains, protein-rich foods, and heart-healthy fats (olive oil, avocados, etc.).
-It’s also important to drink plenty of water to optimize overall health and avoid dehydration.
+It’s also important to drink plenty of water to promote overall health and avoid dehydration.

 It’s vital to consume adequate levels of salt (suggest adding salt to foods or trying salt tablets if necessary) for some patients with adrenal insufficiency.
 They should meticulously follow their provider’s advice regarding nutrition, sodium intake, and hydration to avoid complications.